-For use in a production environment, the PPA5xx/15xx supports two modes of operation, supervisor and user.
+For use in a production environment, PPA3500 supports two modes of operation, supervisor and user.
 When supervisor mode is disabled, the stored programs can only be recalled, not changed.
-The PPA5xx/15xx saves the mode of operation with the user data so that it may be configured to power up in either mode as required.
+The PPA3500 saves the mode of operation with the user data so that it may be configured to power up in either mode as required.